 It is remarkable the agreement between our theoretical value for the width of $\Upsilon(11020)\to \Upsilon(1S)\pi^+\pi^-$ in Eq.~\eqref{s3:e4} with the experimental value in Eq.~\eqref{s3:e9}.
 Nevertheless, one should be cautious considering the significant uncertainties on both theoretical and experimental values.
 On the other hand, the values for the widths of the $\Upsilon(11020)\to \Upsilon(nS)\pi^+\pi^-$, $n=2,3$ transitions are not compatible with our theoretical values in Eqs.~\eqref{s3:e5} and \eqref{s3:e6}.
-However, it should be noted that the values in Eqs.~\eqref{s3:e9}-\eqref{s3:e11} are the range of solution from different fits and not $1\sigma$ intervals.
-Therefore, it is still possible that future experimental studies produce closer result to our predictions.
+However, it should be noted that the values in Eqs.~\eqref{s3:e9}-\eqref{s3:e11} correspond to the range of solutions from different fits and not $1\sigma$ intervals.
+Therefore, it is still possible that future experimental studies produce a closer result to our predictions.